-The St. Clair Transmission Line is a proposed new transmission line between St. Clair Township and the Municipality of Chatham-Kent.
+The St. Clair Transmission Line Project is a proposed new transmission line between St. Clair Township and the Municipality of Chatham-Kent.
 The project also involves an upgrade of the Wallaceburg Transformer Station, which will increase the transmission reliability and resiliency for the Wallaceburg area.
-After a thorough evaluation of five route options, Hydro One selected the preferred route for the project in June 2023.
+After a thorough evaluation of five route alternatives, Hydro One selected the preferred route for the project in June 2023.
 Since 80 per cent of this route uses existing transmission corridors and upgrades an existing transmission line, it has the least effect on the values of importance to Indigenous communities, as well as to the natural environment, agricultural lands and operations.
+Upon filing the Final ESR with the Ministry of the Environment, Conservation and Parks on February 5, the Class EA process was officially completed and the project will proceed with detailed design and construction planning.